n8n-io/n8n-nodes-starter/README.md

 ![n8n.io - Workflow Automation](https://raw.githubusercontent.com/n8n-io/n8n/master/assets/n8n-logo.png)

 Example starter module for custom n8n nodes.
-The FriendGrid API code snippets from the n8n documentation are used for this purpose.
+FriendGrid API example from the n8n documentation is used for this purpose.
 This is a TEST node used as a template for node creation.

-## Try it out
+## Try it out with docker

+The recommended way is using our docker image [Digital Boss' N8N custom nodes docker image](https://hub.docker.com/r/digitalboss/n8n-custom-nodes)

+## Another way to try it out

 [N8N documentation on custom nodes](https://docs.n8n.io/nodes/creating-nodes/create-n8n-nodes-module.html)